BhandariNishant/bayesian-nns/README.md

 cd code-orig
 python -m pyro_hmc.experiment
 ```

+### Possible future directions -
+#### It would be compelling to compare these two paradigms on even more DL algorithms like CNNs and RNNs.
+Although scaling MCMC to this would be a problem.

 #### Note : there is no `/tests` folder because results have been compiled in the `/doc` folder,there is also no `/code-external` folder because we have mentioned all our references in individual `.py` files.